JuliaDataScience/JuliaDataScience/contents/dataframes.md

 This assumes that the function is not re-defined, of course.
 We promise to not do that in this book, because it is a bad idea exactly for this reason.
 Instead of "changing" a function, we will make a new one and give it a clear name.
-Also, we won't always be using functions, but if we don't then you can rest assured that we won't reuse it much later in the book.
+Also, sometimes we will still be defining variables, but if we do, then you can rest assured that we won't reuse it much later in the book.

 So, back to `DataFrames`.
 As you might have seen, the way to create one is simply to pass vectors into `DataFrame`.